Valid XHTML 1.0 Strict Valid CSS! Level Triple-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 Some of my hobbies include mountain and road cycling, competition dart-throwing, reading and writing science fiction, monitoring current events, high-tech information-exchange, photography and politics.

-I am a member in active standing of the Business Development Group of New London County, with roughly 14 other local entrepreneurs and business owners, whose mission is to continue to grow and mature our businesses through training, brain-sparking and referrals.
-We meet weekly in Groton CT.
+I am a former member of the Business Development Group of New London County, with roughly 14 other local entrepreneurs and business owners, whose mission is to continue to grow and mature our businesses through training, brain-sparking and referrals.
+We previously meet weekly in Groton CT.

 gnu-designs, inc. is a web-design and hosting company that I have created from the ground-up.
 We are a global company striving to better the Internet experience through clean, functional, usable designs.
 Every site is built using validated HTML, and follows the latest standards as rigidly as possible to reach the broadest audience.